voloko/uki/docs/introduction.markdown

 ### Manipulation

 All the properties of a view are modifiable.
-To modify a property pass a value into the property function:
+To modify a property, pass a value into the property function:

     uki('SplitPane')[1].handlePosition(200); // move handle to 200px